 A quick look at ingredients of traditional sprinkles shows where the fun stops — corn syrup, a dozen or more artificial colors, artificial flavors, a thickener, and food-grade wax.
 Any food with a code name (looking at you fd&c Blue!) probably tastes like the chemical formulation it’s made from.

 The Big Swap for Something Better!

 We like to pay attention to these things.
 So we swapped our trusty sprinkles for something better!

 Now, we cover our birthday cakes in sprinkles that are colored with vegetable and spices.
-Don't get me wrong, they are still festive and bright.
-They're just made with ingredients that doesn’t make us cringe when creating the ingredient label … sugar, cornstarch, rice flour, and colorings (turmeric, annatto, vegetable juices, & beta-carotene).
-They taste like dried sugar frosting, they look fun, and they’re made with decent ingredients.
+Don't get me wrong, they are still festive and bright, made with ingredients that don't make us cringe when creating the ingredient label … sugar, cornstarch, rice flour, and colorings (turmeric, annatto, vegetable juices, & beta-carotene).
+They taste like dried sugar frosting, they look fun, and they are made with decent ingredients.
 Win, Win, Win!

-We are so happy about them, we went from a sprinkling of sprinkles on our birthday cakes to a dredging!
+We are so happy about them, we went from a sprinkling of sprinkles on our birthday cakes to a dredging of sprinkles!

-If you are celebrating something else besides a birthday, just tell us in the notes of your order.
-We’ll break out the sprinkles for you!
+Sprinkles aren't just for birthdays.
+If you are celebrating something else besides a birthday, we’ll break out the sprinkles for you too!